kawtharrahmoun87-jpg/Barley_Bread_project/README.md

 6. **Baking** – Cook in the oven until done.
 7. **Cooling** – Let bread rest to set the texture.
 8. **Packaging** – Wrap and store to keep it fresh.

+### 4. Health Benefits and Uses

+Barley bread provides many health benefits due to its high content of fiber, vitamins, and minerals.

+**Health Benefits:**
+- Helps regulate blood sugar levels, making it beneficial for people with diabetes.
+- Rich in soluble fiber (beta-glucan), which helps reduce cholesterol and supports heart health.
+- Improves digestion and prevents constipation.
+- Aids in weight management by providing a feeling of fullness for a long time.
+- Contains antioxidants that support the immune system and protect body cells.

+**Uses:**
+- Consumed as a healthier alternative to white bread.
+- Used in diet and fitness plans due to its low glycemic index.
+- Suitable for people who need more fiber in their diet.
+-  Sometimes used in traditional and medicinal diets to improve metabolism and gut health.